Brief learning about Handbrake:

 Much Closer User Interface: In terms of feature parity, this 0.10.0 is the best one compared to the previous versions.

-HandBrake has some limitations in all versions, like the nonsupport of copy protected DVDs, and limited preset device profiles.
-To remedy these shortcomings, you're suggested to try WinX Free DVD Ripper, which can:
+HandBrake has some limitations in all versions, like the nonsupport for copy protected DVDs, and limited preset device profiles.
+To meet all your DVD ripping needs, you're suggested to try a powerful HandBrake alternative - WinX DVD Ripper which can:

-1. Rip DVDs (including copy protected DVD) without any third-party software or codecs;
+1. Rip any DVDs (including newly released copy-protected DVDs from Disney like Inside Out DVD) without any third-party software or codecs;

-2. Rip DVD to iPhone, iPod, Apple TV, Android Samsung, HTC, PSP, MPEG, WMV, MP4, etc. with preset profiles.
+2. Rip DVD to iPhone, iPod, Apple TV, Android Samsung, HTC, PSP, MOV, WMV, MP4, etc. with preset profiles.

 First, download Handbrake and install it on your Windows PC (Handbrake supports Windows 8 OS 64 bit).
 Handbrake is available for Mac, Windows PCs, and Linux.
 So you can go on to check the Handbrake Tutorial for Mac OS.

 Once downloaded, you'll be asked to install the program.
 Follow the directions on your screen and you'll be fine.
-Now, all you need to do is to prepare your DVD or video well before converting DVD/video using Handbrake 0.10.0.
+Now, all you need to do is to prepare your DVD or video well before ripping DVD video using Handbrake 0.10.0.

-Note 1: If you want to rip DVD, remember that Handbrake only converts DVDs that can be played in a DVD player (make sure your DVD's region matches DVD hard drive).
+Note 1: If you want to convert DVD, remember that Handbrake only rips DVDs that can be played in a DVD player (make sure your DVD's region matches DVD hard drive).
 So if you've got a disk filled with video files, such as AVI, MPG, WMV, MOV, etc, it won't convert them.

-1. Insert DVD that needs converting into your computer, start the Handbrake software.
+1. Insert DVD that needs converting into your computer and start the Handbrake software.

 2. If a dialog box doesn't open up, click on the icon that says Source and select your DVD drive.